 Is there a prep site that we should include?
 Should we update the information in this post?
 Please advise on this contact form.
 We appreciate your contributions!

 Introducing Online GED, HiSET Testing

-Students that wanted to earn their HSE (high school equivalency) credentials were required to appear, in person, at one of Oklahoma’s official HSE testing sites.
+Students who wanted to earn their HSE (high school equivalency) credentials were required to appear in person, at one of Oklahoma’s official HSE testing sites.
 Online HSE testing just didn’t exist.

 Now, however, we saw the introduction of online proctored HiSET and GED testing options as well, so all of that has now changed in most U.S. states.

 If you want to read more about the new online HiSET exam, go to ‘Launching the online HiSET test,’ and for information about the online GED testing option, check out: ‘Introducing the online GED exam.’

 GED Testing Sites In The Woodward Area